thounny/thounny/README.md

  📺 I’m currently learning **React**

- 🤝 I’m looking for help with [video generated apps](https://www.mvgen.com/) and PC98 Visual Novel
+ 🤝 I’m looking for help with [video generated apps](https://www.mvgen.com/) and with a PC98 inspired Visual Novel

  📫 How to reach me **thounnykeo@gmail.com**